santanupattanayak/santanupattanayak.github.io/_posts/2025-10-22-SFT-under-the-scanner.md

 $$

 This formulation, analogous to PPO, constrains the magnitude of policy updates—preventing the model from drifting too far from its previous distribution.
 As a result, it promotes **stable, gradual learning** and mitigates the risk of **distributional collapse** often observed in conventional SFT.

+Now let us  inspect the gradient of the $$L_{PSFT}$$ loss and how it compares to the gradient of the standard SFT loss.